yannsadowski/TimeSerieClassifierOnMusic/README.md

 # Time Series Classifier for Music Genre Classification

 This project aims to build and train a time series classification model using LSTM networks to classify music genres.
 The data used in this project comes from the [GTZAN Dataset for Music Genre Classification](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification/data).
-This dataset contains a collection of 1000 audio tracks categorized into 10 different genres, each 30 seconds long.
+This dataset contains a collection of 1000 audio tracks of 22050Hz Mono 16-bit audio files in .wav format categorized into 10 different genres, each 30 seconds long.
 The genres are Blues, Classical, Country, Disco, Hip-hop, Jazz, Metal, Pop, Reggae, and Rock.
 This dataset is used to train and evaluate the performance of the LSTM-based model.

 ## Project Structure